lixinzhan/RT-DP/Documents/Setup Instructions/07A - I-drive Setup.md

 * find the NIC for share and configure `smb.conf`
   ```
-  ip a    # find the NIC interface
+  ip a    # find the NIC interface: IFACE (such as enp0s25, ens33 etc)
   sudo vi /etc/samba/smb.conf     # edit file
   ```